LeaC0d3s/BA_ContrastiveDecodingNew/README.md

 </p>

 This repository is for my bachelor thesis.
 It contains all the code I used for reproducing the outputs for my evaluations as well as all the scrips I wrote in addition to process the obtained data.
 This README provides an overview of all the files and folder and how to use them.
-This repository is forked and adapted from the original creator: source-contrastive and language-contrastive decoding, as described in [Sennrich et al. (EACL 2024)](https://arxiv.org/abs/2309.07098):
+This repository was initially forked from the original creator and adapted for my own research goals.

+Source-contrastive and language-contrastive decoding, as described in [Sennrich et al. (EACL 2024)](https://arxiv.org/abs/2309.07098):

 - In **source-contrastive decoding**, we search for a translation that maximizes P(_Y_|_X_) - λ·P(_Y_|_X'_), where _X'_ is a random source segment.
 This penalizes hallucinations.